FrancisGarrity/Francis111/blog/_posts/2018-12-04-Continued-Professional-Development.md

 The point at which the geoscientist should begin tracking their professional development thus comes early in the career.
 The benefits of ongoing skill acquisition and reporting are self-evident: commitment to ongoing development reassures a potential employer of your attention to detail, and that your knowledge of best-practices is up-to-date.
 Furthermore, records of CPD allow the professional to identify shortcomings and gaps in their knowledge, and thus provide a direction for future improvement.
 Finally, comprehensive record keeping will ease the eventual application for an AusIMM membership and Chartered Professional status.

 I intend to record my own professional development on this site.
+To begin with, I have a number of software packages and other concepts I wish to refamiliarize myself with.
+These include geomodelling (using software such as Leapfrog, Surpac or Vulcan), geochemistry (IoGAS), and spatial tools such as ArcGIS.

+-F. D. A. Garrity, MSc